jundalisay/sp/content/en/research/yogananda/autobiography/chapter-13.md

 ---
-title: "The Saint With Two Bodies"
+title: "The Sleepless Saint"
 heading: Chapter 13
 description: ""
 c: "indigo"
-weight: 950
+weight: 220
 ---

-CHAPTER: 13 The Sleepless Saint

 “Please permit me to go to the Himalayas.
 I hope in unbroken solitude to achieve continuous divine communion.”